Showing posts with label Platformers - Puzzle. Show all posts

 Bored, eh?
 I think he needs a Walkman to listen to.
 Showing my age now, right?

-Explore, examine, scrutinize!
+Explore, examine, scrutinise!

 Hmm, weren't there some gloves carelessly left lying about?